ucbext/cs900/readme.md

 Submitting Your Work
 --------------------
 Submit your work by committing your changes and pushing them upstream before the due date.
+You may push as many commits and make as many submissions as you like before the due date.
+The date of the last commit on any of the files for a given program will be considered as your submission date.

 Grading
 -------